Key concepts

 - Study settings such as the number of new cards to study per day or the desired retention.

-A card field is a property that you can fill in for each card.
+A deck field is a property that you can fill in for each card.
 For example, a simple deck might have a "Question" and an "Answer" field.
-A language learning deck might have a "Word" field, a "Translation" field, and an "Example sentence" field.
+A language learning deck might have a "Word" field, a "Translation" field, and an "Audio" field.

 Card layout